-That involved agreeing to buy a 6-bottle tasting pack each year at a discounted price (which more or less offsets the cost of freight).
+That involves agreeing to buy a 6-bottle tasting pack each year at a discounted price (which more or less offsets the cost of freight).

 I'd rate it alongside Pfeiffer's in Rutherglen as a winery I've taken a particular shine to, though that's not to disparage any of the others we visited.

-Every one was excellent.
+Every one of them was excellent.

 It's just that I thought Brook Eden was particularly excellent.

-Regardless of excellence, after five wineries in a couple of hours, the palate tends to become a little jaded.
+Regardless of excellence, after five wineries in a couple of hours, the palate tends to become a little tired.

-Although the prospect of visiting a lavender farm doesn't exactly fill me with unalloyed delight, I didn't mind the detour into Bridestowe Lavender Farm, and Madam positively loved it.
+Although the prospect of visiting a lavender farm doesn't exactly fill me with unalloyed delight, I didn't mind the detour into Bridestowe Lavender Farm.

+Madam positively loved it.

-From there, we headed back towards the wine route and made a slight detour at Lilydale to visit Providence, the oldest vineyard in Tasmania.
+From there, we headed back towards the wine route.
+We made a slight detour at Lilydale to visit Providence, the oldest vineyard in Tasmania.

-The cellar door is an agent for some other small Tasmanian wineries, and though you can only taste the Providence range, they do ship freight free by the dozen anywhere in Australia - a service I'm planning on utilising in the not too distant future.
+The cellar door is an agent for some other small Tasmanian wineries.

+Though you can only taste the Providence range, they do ship freight free by the dozen anywhere in Australia.

+That's a service I'm planning to utilise in the not too distant future.